shaunr05/information-retrieval-1/README.md

 # Information Retrieval Lab 1

 This project allows you to fetch articles for a given author and perform boolean retrieval queries on the retrieved documents.
 The results are stored in a CSV file.
+The results are shown to the user via the TKinter GUI.

 ---